bartczernicki/MachineLearning-BaseballPrediction-BlazorApp/GetStarted.md

 [Live Demo Site](#LiveDemoSite) | No | Get started exploring the workbench directly on the web.
 [Run the Docker container locally in your environment](#RunDockerLocally)  | No | Run the workbench container locally in your Docker environment.
 Allows for offline exploration.
 [Publish Docker Container to the Azure Cloud](#PublishDockerContainerToAzure)  | Yes | Publish the workbench Docker conatainer to Azure using Azure Container Instances (ACI)
-[Publish to Azure App Instance with SignalR](#PublishToAppInstance)  | Yes | Publish the workbench application using Visual Studio with more advanced options.
+[Publish to Azure App Instance with SignalR](#PublishToAppInstance)  | Yes | Publish the workbench application using the Visual Studio IDE with more advanced options.
 Use SignalR to scale the communication between the Blazor client and the server.